samkeen/ApiGateway-Lambda-Example/README.rst

 call to Cognito to generate (or retrieve) the Identity pool's uuid for this user + an expiring OpenIdConnect token for this user.

-3. When then turn around and make a call to Cognito and exchange the OpenIdConnect token for a set of expiring credentials to pass back to the Client.
+3. When then turn around and make an unsigned call to Cognito and exchange the OpenIdConnect token for a set of expiring credentials to pass back to the Client.
 These credentials grant the Authorization permissions of the IAM policy associated with the Cognito Identity Pool to the user we Authenticated in step 1.
 The client will then use the credentials to sign requests for the Authenticated scope of the site/service.